Will Xavier cover the spread vs. Seton Hall? Betting Trends, Record ATS

 Xavier vs. Seton Hall: Betting Trends, Record ATS, Home/Road Splits - December 23

-The Seton Hall Pirates (8-4, 1-0 Big East) are 3.5-point underdogs as they try to build on a three-game winning streak when they visit the Xavier Musketeers (6-6, 0-1 Big East) on Saturday, December 23, 2023 at Cintas Center.
-The game airs at 2:00 PM ET on Fox Sports 1.
-The over/under for the matchup is set at 147.
+The Seton Hall Pirates (8-4, 1-0 Big East) are 4-point underdogs as they try to build on a three-game win streak when they visit the Xavier Musketeers (6-6, 0-1 Big East) on Saturday, December 23, 2023 at Cintas Center.
+The matchup airs at 2:00 PM ET on Fox Sports 1.
+The matchup has a point total of 148.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!